vishalnigam/ml-car-costing-driver/README.md

 - Execute linear regression with _'year' , 'condition', 'fuel', 'odometer', 'title_status', 'transmission' against 'price'_
    - __Best hyperparameters__ - 'poly__degree': 3, 'poly__include_bias': False, 'regressor__fit_intercept': False
    - __Best 2 features__ which highly impact the car prices based on linear regression
-      - condition odometer**2 (69627.487811)
+      - condition odometer**2 (-69627.487811)
-        - [*outcome*:]condition with odometers are highly impacting negatively the price means new car with higher odomter is less costly then 'like new' or        'new' with less odometer reading
+        - [*outcome*:] `Highly Negative` condition with odometers are highly impacting negatively the price means new car with higher odomter is less costly then 'like new' or        'new' with less odometer reading
       - transmission**2 (62729.647111)
-        - [*outcome*] positively impact the price which means 'automatic' cars are more pricey then 'manual' transmission
+        - [*outcome*] `positively impact` the price which means 'automatic' cars are more pricey then 'manual' transmission

 - Execute Regularization techniques - RidgeCV
    - __Best 2 feature__ which highly impacting the car prices for _2010-2020_